scholar_flux.security package

 Method for ensuring that any non-secret keys will be masked as secrets.

-- Parameters:
+Parameters:

 obj (Any) – An object to attempt to unmask if it is a secret string

-- Returns:
+Returns:

 A SecretStr representation of the original object

-- Return type:
+Return type:

 obj (SecretStr)

-- mask_text(text: str) str[source]
+mask_text(text: str) str[source]

-Public method for removing sensitive data from text/logs Note that the data that is obfuscated is dependent on what patterns were already previously defined in the SensitiveDataMasker. by default, this includes API keys, emails, and auth headers.
+Note that the data that is redacted is dependent on what patterns were already previously defined in the SensitiveDataMasker.
+By default, this includes API keys, emails, and auth headers.

-- Parameters:
+Parameters:

 text (str) – the text to scrub of sensitive data

-- Returns:
+Returns:

-the cleaned text that excludes sensitive fields
+The cleaned text that excludes sensitive fields

-- register_secret_if_exists(field: str, value: SecretStr | Any, name: str | None = None, use_regex: bool = False, ignore_case: bool = True) bool[source]
+register_secret_if_exists(field: str, value: SecretStr | Any, name: str | None = None, use_regex: bool = False, ignore_case: bool = True) bool[source]

 Identifies fields already registered as secret strings and adds a relevant pattern for ensuring that the field, when unmasked for later use, doesn’t display in logs.
 Note that if the current field is not a SecretStr, the method will return False without modification or side-effects.